 execution starts.

-import/export names that are capitalised - like PrintName()
+only import/export names that are capitalised - like PrintName() in bar.

 > go run a.go b.go